petrmichal0/expense-tracker-backend/README.md

 The frontend for this project is hosted at the following URL:

 - **Frontend Application:** [https://snack.expo.dev/@petrmichal0/expense-tracker-frontend?platform=android](https://snack.expo.dev/@petrmichal0/expense-tracker-frontend?platform=android)

+You can access and interact with the application directly through this link.
+The frontend is designed to work seamlessly with the backend API.

 - **Frontend Repository:** [https://github.com/petrmichal0/expense-tracker-frontend](https://github.com/petrmichal0/expense-tracker-frontend)

 ### Project Structure